Spondycode/spondicious.com/src/content/blog/Aerospace.md

 It seemed a little bit complicated at first, but then I realised that it was only using the option key mostly.
 I did find it a little bit difficult to get the application and go to the correct screen on a couple of occasions but I think I’ve managed to get past that difficulty now.
 That was sorted out by using configuration file.
 I’ve had a read through some of the documentation and I like the way that it doesn’t alter some of the security within the Mac operating system to make it do the tiling of the windows.
 For the moment I think I have a winner, although I will be keeping my options open after I have tried this for a week or two.

 [And the Winner is...](/blog/mac-window-management/)

+## Raycast for the Keyboard Shortcuts

+I have everything working great now.
+I have a shortcut like Hyperkey-C to get to Craft.
+Hyperkey-T to go the Terminal app I use, Ghostty.
+The Meh Key-P opens Perplexity.
+They all are set to fill the screen, but not full screen, there is an edge around them.I also have Option-M set to maximise the app.So Aerospace is gone, it was interesting but I found a better way.